In this article:

 - Scoliosis: Curving of the spine to a side is known as scoliosis.
 The condition may start to appear physically in childhood, but it may also produce symptoms such as pain only around middle age.

-- Referred pain: From the heart (aortic dissection), pancreas (pancreatitis), gallbladder (gallstones), or kidney (stones) can also cause symptoms of back pain.
+- Referred pain: Disorders of the heart (aortic dissection), pancreas (pancreatitis), gallbladder (gallstones), or kidney (stones) can also cause symptoms of back pain.

 Symptoms of Back Pain